 Pink is generally used for children's rooms and in the beauty industry.
 The right shade can also bring a calming effect.

-It is a great accent color, as well as a highlighter if used as dark and bright.
+It is a great accent colour, as well as a highlighter if used as dark and bright.
 While the creative use of pink can really liven up a space, it can just as easily overwhelm it.
-It is a color that when accompanied by contrasting or golden tones can evoke luxury and glamour.
+It is a colour that when accompanied by contrasting or golden tones can evoke luxury and glamour.